Aneg0707/Website-Parsing-AND-Regression-for-Price-Prediction-Python/README.md

 # Website-Parsing-Regression-for-Price-Prediction
-Website Parsing + Regression for Price Prediction for Artificial Intelligence in Marketing class, St. Lawrence college
+Website Parsing + Regression for Price Prediction for Artificial Intelligence in Marketing class, St. Lawrence college Business analytics

 The project instructions:
 - Create a dataset by parsing the webpage used in class.
 This is the base URL (https://admn5015-340805.uc.r.appspot.com/2019-01-01.html).